 How To Use Formal Titles in AP Style

 I’ve learned, especially when writing about living persons, that formal titles are a big deal.
-If you fail to properly capitalize an individual’s formal title, that person may perceive it as an insult.
+If you fail to properly capitalize an individual’s formal title when writing SEO content, that person may perceive it as an insult.
 You may also run into people insisting that you capitalize job titles that don’t actually qualify as formal.
 In those cases, just let them know that you’re adhering to the Associated Press Stylebook.
 Below are some guidelines on how to work with formal titles in AP style.